nerves-project-attic/nerves_system_qemu_arm/README.md

 (nerves) guest with an appearance on the LAN.
 Other configurations are possible using routed or NAT-ed "back-end" networks, but not covered here.

-These commands are provided by the `qemu-ifup.sh` script referenced below.
-`qemu-ifdown.sh` tears down the tap interface once the VM exits.
+**Note:** These commands are automatically executed by the `qemu-ifup.sh` script referenced below. `qemu-ifdown.sh` tears down the tap interface once the VM exits.
+If you already hav a `tap0` interface on your machine, you'll want to choose something else.

     # create the tap interface
     $ sudo ip tuntap add dev tap0 mode tap user `whoami`

     # enable the tap interface
     $ sudo ip link set tap0 up

     # add tap interface to existing bridge
     $ sudo brctl addif bridge1 tap0